-AI Forensics is a not-for-profit organization which promotes and defends fundamental rights impacted by rise of artificial intelligence.
+AI Forensics is a non-profit organization which promotes and defends fundamental rights impacted by rise of artificial intelligence.

 Its main means of action are to:

 Tracking.Exposed: A a free-software tool-suite which enables independent data-driven investigations into the search and recommendation engines of Amazon, YouTube, Facebook, PornHub and soon TikTok.

 All the code produced by the organization is made available as free-software.

 AI Forensics is governed collegially by four co-directors:

 Claudio Agosti is a privacy-activist pioneer, with 20-years experience building free-software.
 He is the founder of Tracking Exposed.

 Marc Faddoul is a transdiciplinary technologist.
 Data Scientist by training, he carried social media research at UC Berkeley and Facebook AI.